Chocolate and Raspberry Cheesecake

 - For filling, in a small saucepan, sprinkle gelatin over cold water; let stand for 1 minute.
 Heat over low heat, stirring until gelatin is completely dissolved.
 Add the semisweet chocolate; stir until melted.

 - In a large bowl, beat the cream cheese, sugar substitute and sugar until smooth.
 Gradually add the chocolate mixture and cocoa.
 Beat in vanilla.
-Pour into crust; refrigerate for 2-3 hours or until firm.
+Pour onto crust; refrigerate for 2-3 hours or until firm.

 My whole family loved this cheesecake.
 It is a bit softer than regular cheesecake, but it was easy to put together and tasted great.
 This is a nice lower sugar cheesecake, which my diabetic dad really appreciated.
 No one else noticed it was lower sugar.
 It was a yummy Valentine's Day treat!